Discover Internet Safety Awareness: Detailed Explanation and Security Insights

 • Data breaches: Unauthorized access to stored personal or financial information.

-Risk Factors That Increase Exposure
+Risk Factors Increasing Exposure

 Certain behaviors and conditions can increase the likelihood of encountering online threats: